FINANCIAL AID RATE70%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Suffolk County Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Suffolk County Community College.

-- Housatonic Community College in Bridgeport, CT (24 miles away)
+- Housatonic Community College in Cromwell, CT (24 miles away)

-- Norwalk Community College in Norwalk, CT (27 miles away)
+- Norwalk Community College in West Haven, CT (27 miles away)

-- Nassau Community College in Garden City, NY (29 miles away)
+- Nassau Community College in New York, NY (29 miles away)

-- CUNY Queensborough Community College in Bayside, NY (37 miles away)
+- CUNY Queensborough Community College in Queens, NY (37 miles away)